Belle (Disney character): In other media

-Belle has appeared in several other Disney film and television projects outside of the Beauty and the Beast franchise.
+Belle has appeared in several other Disney film and television projects outside the Beauty and the Beast franchise.
 She has a cameo in the animated film The Hunchback of Notre Dame (1996) during the "Out There" musical sequence.
 The character is briefly shown from above walking while reading a book, in a similar setting to her Beauty and the Beast hometown.
 Belle appeared in the animated television series House of Mouse (2001–2003) and its two direct-to-video films.
 The animated series Sofia the First features a guest appearance from Belle in the episode "The Amulet and the Anthem" (2013).
 She shares several scenes with other Disney Princesses in Ralph Breaks the Internet (2018), and appears in the Walt Disney Animation Studios short film Once Upon a Studio (2023).
 Emilie de Ravin plays a version of Belle on the television series Once Upon a Time as the love interest of Rumplestiltskin, the show's iteration of the Beast.
 Keegan Connor Tracy plays the character in the Descendants film series (2017–2019), in which she is the Queen of the United States of Auradon and shares a son, Ben, with the Beast.

 Belle, as she appears at the Disney Parks.

 Belle was the main character in various comic book adaptations of the film, including a graphic novel by Bobbi J. G. Weiss, and 1995 Marvel Comics series set during Belle's stay at the castle, specifically some time after the Beast gifts her the library.
 A prequel series set several years before the film was published distributed by Disney Comics.
 She makes regular appearances at Disney parks and events.
 Belle and the other characters from the first film appear in the stage show, Beauty and the Beast Live on Stage at Disney's Hollywood Studios, Walt Disney World.
 Belle also appears in a meet-and-greet attraction at Magic Kingdom's Fantasyland called Enchanted Tales with Belle, along with meet-and-greets in all of the other parks worldwide.

 In addition to Disney Princess merchandise, Belle has her own line of merchandise that includes clothing, jewelry and housewares.
 Belle has appeared in various video games.
 She recurs throughout the Kingdom Hearts series as one of the Princesses of Heart, seven female characters whose hearts lack darkness or corruption potential, and thus pose as threats to the games' antagonists.
 Belle appears as a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.
 An alternate version of Belle appears as a playable character in the video game Disney Mirrorverse.
 She is also featured as a character the player meets during their adventures in Disney Dreamlight Valley alongside Beast and Gaston.
 In the kart racing game Disney Speedstorm (2023), Belle is a playable racer who can use her enchanted mirror to a variety of effects, including summoning obstacles in front of opponents.
 Game Rant ranked her one of the best characters in the game.